jxieeducation/jxieeducation.github.io/_posts/2015-10-18-Latent-Dirichlet-Allocation-Breakdown.md

 category : paper
 tags: LDA TopicModeling
 tagline: "A Breakdown of Latent Dirichlet Allocation"
+excerpt: Topic Modeling is a type of natural language processing technique to identify patterns within the text.
+Latent Dirichlet Allocation is a topic modeling algorithm that tries to identify topics within a corpus.
+In this post, I share some of my results from the Enron corpus and tips on how to interpret the model.
 ---

 ##Latent Dirichlet Allocation & Topic Modeling